DanParkinson/Dec-2024-Hackathon/README.md

 [Jingle Bites](https://jingle-bites-28089fd21e29.herokuapp.com/)

 ## Introduction
-The present website was done as part of the December Hackathon organised by Code Institute (CI) in 2024.
+The present website was done as part of the December Hackathon organised by Code Institute (CI) in 2024.<br>
-The initial idea for the group project was to do a site to show recipes to the users and allow them to also input their recipes on the site.
+The initial idea for the group project was to do a site to show recipes to the users and allow them to also input their recipes on the site.<br>
 The group Jingle Bites was composed of 6 elements, including current students and alumni from different courses by CI.

 ## Table of Contents